 wp-content/plugins/my-tickets/templates/, place it at the root of your theme directory, and edit it until it does what you want.

 By default, the templates enqueue their own custom CSS.
 This CSS is added using the plugin URL, so if you have copied the template into your theme directory, it won’t be automatically accessing the right URL.

 <?php echo plugins_url( 'css/generic.css', __FILE__ ); ?> and

 <?php echo plugins_url( 'css/ticket.css', __FILE__ ); ?>.
 Change those to

-You can use that CSS and extend it, or create your own; there are no limitations – the templates include their own CSS, so you simply edit the template to include something different, if that’s what you want.
+Uuse that CSS and extend it, or create your own; there are no limitations – the templates include their own CSS, so you can edit the template to include something different, if that’s what you want.